Important Facts on Fertility and Pregnancy

 Uterine Fibroid Embolization (UFE) and Fertility

 One out of four women with uterine fibroids experiences problems related to fertility.3 In such women, the chances of conception can be increased by treating the fibroids.
 Uterine fibroid embolization (UFE) is one of the treatment options available to women with fibroids.
 During the UFE procedure, the blood supply to the fibroids is cut off by placing tiny beads in the uterine arteries.
-This causes the fibroids to shrink and die.
+This causes the fibroids to shrink and die while the blood flow to the uterus is preserved.

 Studies have shown that UFE can restore fertility in a significant percentage of women with uterine fibroids.3 One study, which enrolled 359 women, found that roughly 40% of the patients become pregnant following UFE, some more than once, for a total of 150 live births in the 2 years following UFE treatment.
 For 85% of the women, it was their first pregnancy.
 Nearly 30% of the women conceived spontaneously within one year of the UFE procedure.
 Almost 80% had resolution of fibroid-related symptoms.3